Flapper: End of era

+During the early 1920s, legislators in several states proposed laws regulating women's dress.
+A 1921 Utah bill, for example, would have imposed penalties for wearing skirts more than three inches (7.5 cm) above the ankle; comparable measures were proposed elsewhere, but generally did not become state law.

 An obituary for the "Flapper" ran in The New York Times Magazine in 1929, suggesting that she was being replaced by the "Siren", a mysterious, stylish, "vaguely European" ideal woman.
 The flapper lifestyle and look disappeared and the roaring '20s era of glitz and glamour came to an end in America after the Wall Street crash of 1929.

 Unable to afford the latest trends and lifestyle, the once-vibrant flapper women returned to their dropped hemlines, and the flapper dress disappeared.
 A sudden serious tone washed over the public with the appearance of the Great Depression.
 The high-spirited attitude and hedonism were less acceptable during the economic hardships of the 1930s.
-When hemlines began to rise again, numerous states took action, making laws that restricted women to wear skirts with hemlines no shorter than three inches (7.5 centimeters) above the ankle.
-The ever-popular bobbed haircut was the cause for some women being fired from their jobs.
+The popular bobbed haircut was the cause for some women being fired from their jobs.

-Transitioning into the 1930s was no easy task.
-Campaigns such as the "Make Do and Mend" slogan were becoming prevalent to ensure there was no overconsumption throughout society.

-Fabric choices were among the many items to be cut back during this poverty-stricken time.
-Artificial fabrics were used instead of elegant fabrics such as silk, which were so popular in the early 1900s.
-No longer were party dresses adorned with decorative embellishments or made brightly colored.
-Instead, women headed to work to take over roles of men at war.
-The physically demanding jobs called for the creation and social acceptance of women's trousers in society.